 Your afghan will be approximately 52" wide, since the Monk’s cloth is 60" wide minus shrinkage.

 A large blunt-end needle is used.
 The eye needs to be large enough to handle your thread or yarn.
 You can use a size #13 yarn needle or a bodkin needle.
-Here are some options for bodkin needles: 3" flat weaving needle, 12 in package (7066) John James Raffia and Bodkin Set (7082), and John James weaving needles (7065).
+Here are some options for bodkin needles: 3" flat weaving needle, 12 in package, John James Raffia and Bodkin Set, and Colonial Raffia and Bodkin Set.

 Threads need to be thick enough to create your design.
 Whatever you use, it must be washable since your project is designed to be used.
 Size #3 pearl cotton works well DMC has a size #3 as does Leah’s.
-For the project today, I am using DMC and Caron’s Watercolours, keeping all 3-plies together.
+The project below uses DMC and Caron’s Watercolours, without separating the strands.

 Here is what Caron’s suggests about using threads that will be washed after stitching: "It is always best to test your threads before stitching with them.
 Moisten a length of thread and place it on a paper towel.
 If the finished embroidery is to be blocked with a steam iron, briefly add heat from an iron.
 If any color does come out, agitate the skein of yarn in very hot soapy water until all excess color is removed.
 Ivory Snow, Ivory or Palmolive dishwashing detergent (be sure not to use lemon scented detergent) or Synthrapol, a special soap solution used commercially for washing yarn, are the only ones we recommend.
 After washing and rinsing, air dry the thread." (reference link)